- Purchase the complete Expat Arrivals Bangkok Guide (PDF)

 - CON: Unnecessary tests

-Whilst a visit to the hospital or dentist may not be expensive, it's common to hear about patients being sent for unnecessary tests, only to end up with a simple diagnosis such as the flu or a virus – with the result of excessive costs.
+Whilst a visit to the hospital or dentist may not be expensive, it's common to hear about patients being sent for unnecessary tests, only to end up with a simple diagnosis such as the flu or a virus.
+This can often result in excessive costs.
 While a person's health shouldn't be put at risk for fear of being taken advantage of, it is something to be aware of.

 Transport in Bangkok